 - An evaluated puppy with Head Start puppy training.

 If your puppy is going to travel we can make a crate available.

 Our puppies are spayed, neutered, and will have had their first vaccination.
 We used to give two but now the veterinarians believe that six weeks is too early to begin and so our puppies have one vaccine at eight weeks.

-We allow our mothers to wean naturally and keep them with the puppies until the puppies are nine or ten weeks old.
-Nobody can teach a growing puppy manners like mum.
+We allow our mothers to wean naturally and keep them with the puppies until she decides they are fine on their own which is usually between seven and eight weeks.
+Sometimes she stays longer it truly depends on mum because nobody can teach a growing puppy manners like mum.
 We are not in a hurry to get the babies out of the house and into their new homes.
 Beginning lessons like bite inhibition and when no means no are best taught by the mother dog.
 We just continue the lessons.

 We have the puppies in our den after they leave the whelping room which is next to our bedroom.
 Puppies are always with us and our other dogs.